-Zahra Bahrololoumi is a managing director and lead of Accenture Technology for the UK and Ireland which provides Application & Platform services to clients across all industry groups.
+Zahra Bahrololoumi is a senior managing director and lead of Accenture Technology for the UK and Ireland which provides Application & Platform services to clients across all industry groups.
 She is responsible for developing the technology that powers innovation and transformation for Accenture's clients.
 With a focus on artificial intelligence, cloud computing and platforms underpinning new applications, Zahra is passionate about technology's potential to change peoples' lives for the better.

 Prior to this role, Zahra led Accenture's global Fuels Retail practice and the Technology Consulting practice for Resources across Europe, Middle East, Africa and Latin America (EALA).
 The majority of Zahra's career has been in business and IT transformation projects in grocery retail, oil and gas, banking, healthcare and telecoms.
 She has pioneered a number of "firsts" in the oil and gas industry, including patent-pending uses of cloud computing technology for energy industry divestments.
 She also created and led the Global Resources Blockchain Council, where she advises utility, chemical and energy companies on how to generate value from Blockchain technology.